kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The final proof of greatness lies in being able to endure criticism without resentment. - Elbert Hubbard
+    ## When the world is so complicated, the simple gift of friendship is within all of our hands. - Maria Shriver